CROH-Lab/Standard-Operating-Procedures/Coral Photography for Color Extraction.md

 ![Picture1](https://github.com/user-attachments/assets/88eeaba0-13eb-44ff-a9c5-045c0351b383)

 5)	Naming Picture Files:
 - Locate the “Experiment folder” on Google Drive for the project.
-Upload all of the images in the “Experiment Folder” and create subfolders by “Date (yearmonthday)”, creat subfolders for each sample including the wril-pak image name the folder (SampleName_YYYYMMDD).
+Upload all of the images in the “Experiment Folder” and create subfolders by “Date (yearmonthday)”, create subfolders for each sample including the wril-pak image name the folder (SampleName_YYYYMMDD).
 - For each sample, choose the image that is the clearest and best exposed, Copy this image into the “To Process Photos” folder and name that file according to the naming scheme (SampleName_YYYYMMDD_IMG_###, e.g., AS-A3_20241206_IMG_2294.CR2).
 Keep the original photos in the sample folder for a backup.
 - ***DO NOT DELETE IMAGES FROM THE SD CARD***